gabrielduessmann/angular/README.md

 `ng generate component nameComponent` -> generate automatically a new component

+`ng g c component-name --skipTests=true` -> more efficiently way to generate a new component

 `ng g c nameCOmponent` -> also generate automatically a new component

 `ng serve` -> CLI build Angular and dependecies, also run the server